-Not at all A little Moderately Very much Completely I feel in control of my gambling problem today I have a strong urge to gamble today I can abstain from gambling today Did I gamble today?
+Not at all A little Moderately Very much Completely I feel in control of my gambling problem today I have a strong urge to gamble today l can abstain from gambling today

+Did I gamble today?
 If yes, how much time did I spend gambling today?
-If yes, how much money did I s gambling today?
-(Including wi What was my state of mind to What events happened today which made me feel this way?
+If yes, how much money did I spend on gambling today?
+(Including winnings) What was my state of mind today?
+What events happened today which made me feel this way?